immobiliare/RealHTTP/Documentation/HTTPClient.md

 To assign a security settings set `.security` property of `HTTPClient` (global) or `HTTPRequest` (single request); passed objects must be conform to the `HTTPSecurityProtocol` protocol which expose a challenge request.

-IndomioHTTP exposes the following options:
+RealHTTP exposes the following options:
 - `HTTPCredentialSecurity`: which is based upon the URL Credentials and support Basic Auth and Digest Auth.
 - `HTTPCertificatesSecurity`: which is used to support SSL pinning via certificates and public keys.